Baghmara (community development block): Language

 Hindi is the official language in Jharkhand and Urdu has been declared as an additional official language.
 Jharkhand legislature had passed a bill according the status of a second official language to several languages in 2011 but the same was turned down by the Governor.

-In the 2011 census, Hindi was the mother-tongue (languages mentioned under Schedule 8 of the Constitution of India) of 62.5% of the population in Dhanbad district, followed by Bengali (19.3%) and Urdu (8.1%).
-The scheduled tribes constituted 8.4% of the total population of the district.
-Amongst the scheduled tribes those speaking Santali formed 77.2% of the ST population.
-Other tribes found in good numbers were: Munda, Mahli and Kora.
+According to the 2011 census, the languages spoken in the Baghmara-cum-Katras block are as follows: Khortha is the most widely spoken language at 57.49%, followed by Hindi at 11.51%.
+Other languages include Bengali (10.11%), Magadhi (7.19%), Santali (3.86%), Urdu (3.85%), and Bhojpuri (3.63%).

 Economy

 Livelihood

 In Baghmara CD Block in 2011, amongst the class of total workers, cultivators numbered 7,276 and formed 7.67%, agricultural labourers numbered 6,594 and formed 6.95%, household industry workers numbered 1,953 and formed 2.06% and other workers numbered 78,994 and formed 83.31%.

 Note: In the census records a person is considered a cultivator, if the person is engaged in cultivation/ supervision of land owned.
 When a person who works on another person's land for wages in cash or kind or share, is regarded as an agricultural labourer.
 Household industry is defined as an industry conducted by one or more members of the family within the household or village, and one that does not qualify for registration as a factory under the Factories Act.
 Other workers are persons engaged in some economic activity other than cultivators, agricultural labourers and household workers.
 It includes factory, mining, plantation, transport and office workers, those engaged in business and commerce, teachers and entertainment artistes.